chrisdone/website/hakyll/posts/inflex.markdown

 That's the tagline.

-The frank explanation is that Inflex is a project that I've been working on in my spare time, along with my wife, Giulia Costa, for 2 years.
+The frank explanation is that Inflex is a project that I've been working on in my spare time, along with my partner, Giulia Costa, for 2 years.
 Progress is slow.

 You can (for now) checkout our Twitter [InflexHQ](https://twitter.com/InflexHQ)